juliusgeo/OpenStreetMapPlotter.jl/README.md

 # OpenStreetMapParser2.jl
 ## About
-This package was born because I tried to use Julia's [OpenStreetMap.jl](https://github.com/tedsteiner/OpenStreetMap.jl) library, and it does not work in Julia 1.0, which is the latest release.
-In addition, it did not have quite a few features which I thought were important.
+This package was born because I tried to use Julia's [OpenStreetMap.jl](https://github.com/tedsteiner/OpenStreetMap.jl) library, but it does not work in Julia 1.0, which is the latest release.
+In addition, it did not have a few features which I thought were important.
+I thought about contributing to OpenStreetMap.jl, but it already used a lot of legacy code in the versions aimed for Julia v0.3, so I thought it would be better to just start from scratch.
-To remedy this, I decided to make my own OpenStreetMap library which had features that I thought important.

 ## Features
 It can parse OpenStreetMap maps from either a bounding box (which then fetches the map from the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API)) or from a .osm file.